ibanyu/owl/README.md

 </div>

-## What is dbinjection
+## What is Owl

-dbinjeciotn is a db manager platform,committed to standardizing the data, index in the database and operations to the database, to avoid risks and failures.
+Owl is a db manager platform,committed to standardizing the data, index in the database and operations to the database, to avoid risks and failures.
-capabilities which dbinjection provides include Process approval、sql Audit、sql execute and execute as crontab、data backup and recover .
+capabilities which owl provides include Process approval、sql Audit、sql execute and execute as crontab、data backup and recover .

-#### Technology stack
-* gin
-* gorm
-* ldap
-* pingcap/parser

-* react
-* Ant Design of React

 #### Features